 There is no way to continue selling you products if some day you finally actually think you’re beautiful the way you are.
 That would be the worst thing that could happen to them—that you liked yourself as-is.
 Doesn’t it say something about our society that we’re so remarkably permissive about an industry that is built upon the idea of telling us that whatever we are or have is simply never enough?
 How little respect for ourselves do we have as a culture that one of our biggest and most powerful creations is literally designed to work against us?

 Start seeing advertisements for what they truly are: lies told to you to get you to buy things you don’t need to generate profits for a company that is ultimately just an idea, not an actual thing.
 We’ve built a monster and we’ve programmed it to chase us around the world and beat up our self esteem.

 You need almost nothing you buy, you have been told to buy it by people that understandably want the benefits of your labour (your money) to be transferred to them.
-And even for them it is a losing proposition, so if we truly wanted to make the world a healthier psychological environment then we could do no better than to seriously look at how we view advertising.
-Because you are a beautiful human being, created by miraculous cosmic forces and no collection of words or images can change that.
+And even for them it is a losing proposition because wealth does not buy happiness, so if we truly wanted to make the world a healthier psychological environment then we could do no better than to seriously look at how we view advertising.
+Because you are a beautiful human being, created by miraculous cosmic forces and no collection of words or images changes how remarkable your existence is.

 Advertising, by design, is simply dangerous to your mental health.
 Become conscious of its remarkable effect on your life.
 Because whether it’s losing more weight because you’re not watching food ads during TV shows, or whether you just go out more and have fun because you’re not constantly being told you’re not beautiful enough; breaking through the thought-based ties that advertisers use to bind us is one of the first steps toward a psychologically free society.